shanep/shanep.github.io/parts/syllabus-boiler.md

 [carrier pigeon](https://www.iwm.org.uk/history/the-incredible-carrier-pigeons-of-the-first-world-war)
 🐦 are not supported at this time.

 I get a lot of email and sometimes I miss messages, so if you don’t receive a response from me after 48hrs please check to make sure you are sending the email from BroncoMail and send a follow-up email.
 You can also send an email directly in canvas if your emails are not going through.

-## Email

-I have lots of students.
-In order to facilitate quick communication please include the following information in all emails to myself or the class TA/GA.
+To help facilitate quick communication please include the following information in all emails to myself or the class TA/GA.

 - First and Last name
 - Student ID - I need this so I can look you up in the system.
+You would be surprised how many students have the same name or have changed their default name in the system to something other than their legal name so it is difficult to locate them in a timely manner.
 - The class and section number that you are in for example CS123 - section 1

 BroncoMail is the official communication channel through which all